Blog

 In Book Three, this is the first form of transportation because it mirrors the first internal shift I had to make: learning that movement begins with permission, and that permission starts with naming.

-Before shared systems.
+Before roads, gates and shared systems.

 First, you touch the sigil.